We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - your periods last for more than a week at a time

-Your doctor will work with you to develop a care plan that suits your needs while relieving your symptoms.
+Your doctor will work with you to create a care plan that suits your needs while relieving your symptoms.
 This may take a bit of trial and error, so be open with your doctor and give it time.